Metal Properties: Hardness

 Determining Mechanical Hardness for New Cast Parts

-If you come to us with a part that isn’t performing properly, often the first thing we do is conduct a hardness test.
-Because of the established relationship between hardness and strength, a simple conversion from a hardness reading will give us a very good estimate of a material’s tensile strength.
-Often when a part isn’t performing well, it is because the material strength isn’t what it’s supposed to be.
+If you come to us with a part that isn’t performing properly, the first thing we do is perform a hardness test.
+Because of the established relationship between hardness and strength, a simple conversion from a hardness reading will give us a very good estimate of a material’s tensile strength: when a part isn’t performing well, it's often because the material strength isn’t what it’s supposed to be.

 But if you’re coming to us with an idea for a new part, you might be asking: do I have to specify hardness characteristics when I come to the Eagle Group for a metalcasting job?
 At the Eagle Group we carry out an extensive APQP process for every new part, during which time we ask a number of questions about a part’s intended use, service environment and mechanical properties.
 However, specifying hardness isn’t usually necessary: if you tell us how strong or ductile a part must be, we can determine the target measure of hardness.